EvoGenomicsAI/Workshop/dnadna_notes_onthefly.md

 # Notes on the fly:

+- Don't mind the tqdm warning produced by the first import cell
+- df_all_param  contains all the parameters for simulating the data (such as mutation, recombination, popualation, sizes, selection coefficient etc)
+- df_params contains the parameters corresponding to 21 population sizes at 21 time steps

+# Information
 ## 1. Running tensorboard
 After training you can visualize the result using tensorboard.
 In the terminal (after login to your session with ssh):